 As it seems, some TikTok users became suicidal in the past.

-An in-app suicide resource page was implemented that provides users with key contacts and tips to counter these types of problems.
+An in-app suicide resource page was implemented that provides users with key contacts and tips to counter these problems.

 2) Age Gate: